cloudquery/docs/docs/cli/telemetry.md

 - Which operation (fetch, policy, drift, ...) was executed
 - How long the operation took and whether it succeeded
 - Whether you're running CloudQuery in a CI environment
+- CloudQuery version used, build-date and commit id
 - Installed CloudQuery providers on your system along with their versions
 - Version and build date of the `cloudquery` binary you're using
-- Basic OpenTelemetry trace data about which part of the operation took how long
+- Basic data about which part of the operation took (fetch duration, resource fetch duration, etc')

 ### For vague identification purposes

 - A randomly generated UUID, persisted across sessions
-- A SHA1 hash of your: IP address, MAC addresses and hostname
+- A SHA1 hash of your: IP address, MAC addresses, Configuration and hostname
+- Your Postgres database instance id, this is a unique generated ID created by your database.
 - Your vague geographical location based on the IP address

 This does not allow us to track individual users but does enable us to accurately measure user counts vs. invocation counts.